Your secret weapon against overwhelm & being ignored

 Until a few days later.

 To say I was disappointed when I saw the open and view rates, doesn’t do justice to what I felt.
-I don’t usually pay much attention to stats — of any kind — but they’re hard to avoid on Substack and this time it hit me hard.
+I don’t usually pay much attention to stats — of any kind — but they’re hard to avoid on Substack.
+And they’d usually hit me hard.

 Oh, the creatures are fine (if I don’t have to eat them and they don’t come in a swarm) but figuratively speaking they are demoralizing at best.